strimzi/proposals/067-kraft-jbod-support.md

 3) If the locations differ, the old metadata log will be deleted
 4) The broker is started and either continues to use the existing metadata log or creates a new one and syncs it from the (other) controller nodes

-This is a similar to a situation when a new node is started after a scale-up or to recovering from a storage failure.
+This is a similar to a situation when a new node is started after a scale-up or to recover from a storage failure.

 ### JBOD usage in controller-only nodes